Generalized Label Enhancement with Sample Correlations

 For the GLLE algorithm, the similarity matrix is also constructed in the feature space by partial topological structure.
 Different from LP, which calculates the pair-wise distance within the whole feature space, the GLLE algorithm computes the distance between a specific instance and its KNNs to define the relevant element in the similarity matrix as follows:

 where $K\left( i \right)$ is the set of ${x}_{i}$'s KNNs.
-Because of the same intuition that these relationships could be converted into the label distribution space, this constructed graph is incorporated into the label space to attain a matrix linearly transforming the logical labels to the label distributions, obtaining the previous state-of-the-art results.
-Since we normalize each ${D}_{i}$ by the softmax normalization for the above-mentioned algorithms, the condition $\sum\nolimits_{m=1}^{o}{d_{{{x}_{i}}}^{{{y}_{m}}}}\text{=}1$ can be satisfied.
+Then GLLE incorporates the constructed graph into the label space to learn a mapping model, which can get the desired label distributions effectively.

+It can be observed that these methods, including LP, ML, and GLLE, utilize the graph information in the feature space to guide the learning process of label enhancement.
+However, only local information is investigated in these methods, and the information hidden in the logical labels is also not fully investigated and leveraged for label enhancement.

-Because it is fully recognized that establishing the similarity matrix based on pair-wise or local feature structure can hinder these approaches' performances, here, the LRR and the t-SVD based low-rank tensor constraint are introduced to excavate the global information and to leverage the attained proper sample correlations to overcome these aforementioned drawbacks in the label distribution recovering process.
+Since intrinsic sample relationships may not be investigated by local graph information fully, the similarity matrix based on the pair-wise or local feature structure hinders label recovery performance.
+Here, the LRR and the t-SVD based low-rank tensor constraint are introduced to excavate the global information and to leverage the attained proper sample correlations, so as to overcome these aforementioned drawbacks in the label distribution recovering process.